guypursey/Coughing-and-Chopping/README.md

 ### `autoscrp.sh`

 This is the script which pushes a post to Scriptogram, pulling in the metadata as it goes.

+### `create_metascrp.sh`

+This is the script that can be used before `autoscrp.sh` to manually create the file needed by Scriptogram for metadata.

+### `newdraft.sh`

+This is the script which creates a new draft folder with an empty .md file in it ready for writing.
+The draft folder is initiated as a Git Repository.

 ### `README.md`